-- Fever or chills
+Fever or chills

-- Muscle pain (myalgias)
+Muscle pain (myalgias)

-- Shortness of breath (dyspnea)
+Shortness of breath (dyspnea)

-- Coughing up mucus
+Coughing up mucus

-- Loss of smell (anosmia)
+Loss of smell (anosmia)

-- Change in the sense of taste (dysgeusia)
+Change in the sense of taste (dysgeusia)

-However, people over the age of 65 and those with chronic medical conditions like heart disease, diabetes, obesity, lung disease, liver problems, kidney disease, weak immune systems, or cancer may be at higher risk of developing severe symptoms, like acute respiratory distress syndrome (ARDS).
-These symptoms may require hospitalization, admission to the intensive care unit (ICU), intubation (mechanical ventilation), and can lead to death in some people.
+However, people over the age of 65 and those with chronic medical conditions like heart disease, diabetes, obesity, lung disease, liver problems, kidney disease, weak immune systems, or cancer are at higher risk of developing severe symptoms, like acute respiratory distress syndrome (ARDS).
+These symptoms may require hospitalization, admission to the intensive care unit (ICU), and intubation (mechanical ventilation), and can lead to death in some people.